-Ans.
-He had immediately felt a strong attachment to the otter.
+- Ans.
+He had immediately felt a strong attachment to the otter. - (b) What does the following indicate about Mijbil?

+For the first twenty-four hours Mijbil was neither hostile nor friendly...

-- (b) State True or False.
-1 All of the descriptions (i)-(iv) given below, are the reasons for Mijbil's apathy. - (i) He was feeling frightened and helpless. - (ii) He was feeling lost being separated from his family. - (iii) He was not familiar with the writer.
+(i) He was feeling frightened and helpless.

+- (ii) He was feeling abandoned by his family. - (iii) He was not familiar with the writer. - (iv) He was not in his natural surroundings.

-(iv) He was not in his natural surroundings.
+Ans. (ii) He was feeling abandoned by his family.

 - (c) How did Mijbil's attitude towards the narrator change?
-Write your answer in about 40 words, with reference to the extract.
+Write your answer with reference to the extract. - Ans.

-- Ans.
 Initially, Mijbil kept a physical distance from the narrator, choosing to sleep on the floor, far from his bed.
 But the next night, Mijbil had climbed up on the bed and slept in the crook of the narrator's knee till the morning.

-- (d) Which other word would correctly substitute 'hostile,' in the given sentence from the extract: 'Mijbil was neither hostile nor friendly.'
-1

-- (i) aggressive

-- (ii) warlike

-- (iii) unkind

-- (iv) hateful